And in the Darkness, Hearts Aglow: Critical reception

-And in the Darkness, Hearts Aglow received widespread acclaim from contemporary music critics.
+And in the Darkness, Hearts Aglow received widespread acclaim from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 87 based on 25 reviews, indicating "universal acclaim".
 The editors of AnyDecentMusic? rated this release an 8.0 out of 10, based on 24 reviews.

-The Wall Street Journal's Mark Richardson compared the album to Titanic Rising, Mering's previous album, saying it "easily matches its acclaimed predecessor in quality and scope."
+The Wall Street Journal's Mark Richardson compared the album to Titanic Rising, Mering's previous studio album, saying it "easily matches its acclaimed predecessor in quality and scope."
 A five star review for NME praised the album direction and themes, saying "Mering's own vision of the end of the world is intricately woven and rich with melody" while also recognizing that "Mering's apparent take on heartbreak seems to be quietly optimistic".
 Alexis Petridis of The Guardian commended the album's complexity and musical experimentation, noting its musical inspirations such as Brian Wilson-esque arrangements and Karen Carpenter's vocal intonations.
 Similarly, a four star review by Helen Brown in The Independent noted a "a good range of textures across the 10 tracks" on the album.

+The Daily Telegraph lauded the artist's compositions, saying that they "have leaned into glorious baroque madrigals, tenderly layering melodies and harmonies as if she were adorning a human body with pearls, coats and scarves".
+Writing for AllMusic, Fred Thomas highlighted the song "It's Not Just Me, It's Everybody" as a standout, and described the album as a "another step forward" for Mering, "building on the stunning sonic and emotional environments she tailored" on her previous albums.